-- SAP migration project to ensure that the Jemena Enterprise Resource Planning (ERP) system continues to be effectively supported and maintained.
-The ERP is a critical IT system that is necessary for the safe, secure and reliable operation of Jemena's energy networks as well as the efficient operation of the broader organisation. - Data Warehouse and Business Intelligence Recurrent Step Change: JEN will update the Data Warehouse and BI platforms and reporting tools through lifecycle upgrades and replace and upgrade the hardware platforms and management tools as they fail due to similar procedures as are undertaken for the other corporate applications. - To unlock the full potential of the strategic change initiative initiated by the Foundation program which was successfully delivered in April 2023, we are proceeding with the Customer Experience Transformation Program in 2024.
-The primary goal of the Customer Experience Transformation Program is to replace our legacy customer portals such as the Electricity Distribution Portal (EDP) and Customer Outlook Portal on the foundational C4C platform delivered by the cX uplift program in CY 23.
-Furthermore, we will explore additional opportunities, including the potential integration with our contact centre telephony system (Genesys).
+- Advanced Distribution Management System (ADMS) projects including: continued investment in Volt Var Control to support full network rollout of Dynamic Voltage Management (DVM) in 2025, and a major lifecycle upgrade of the ADMS planned for 2025-26 - Projects within our Future Network initiatives are included in the forecast with most of the delivery occurring in the current regulatory control period.
+These projects prepare for the continued adoption and integration of CER and DER across the distribution network. - SAP migration project to ensure that the Jemena Enterprise Resource Planning (ERP) system continues to be effectively supported and maintained.
+The ERP is a critical IT system that is necessary for the safe, secure and reliable operation of Jemena's energy networks as well as the efficient operation of the broader organisation. - Advanced Metering Infrastructure (AMI) upgrade to ensure Jemena continues to gather energy consumption data reliably and effectively to ensure compliance with energy market processes - Data Warehouse and Business Intelligence Recurrent Step Change: JEN will update the Data Warehouse and BI platforms and reporting tools through lifecycle upgrades and replace and upgrade the hardware platforms and management tools as they fail due to similar procedures as are undertaken for the other corporate applications.

-5.8.2 Metering and information technology investment plan 2022 to 2027
+5.8.2 Metering and information technology investment plan 2021 to 2026

-The metering and IT program of work for 2022-2027 is designed to:
+The metering and IT program of work for 2021-2026 is designed to:

-- Maintain the provision of services to customers; - Deliver new capabilities that are aligned to customer expectations, market trends and changing industry focus and enablers of JEN's Asset Strategy; - Improve existing capabilities, minimise risk and drive efficiencies; - Respond to business needs to implement capabilities in response to regulatory obligations; and - Defend against growing risks associated with cyber attacks.
+- Maintain the provision of services to customers; - Deliver new capabilities that are aligned to customer expectations, market trends and changing industry focus and enablers of JEN's Asset Strategy; - Improve existing capabilities, minimise risk and drive efficiencies; - · Respond to business needs to implement capabilities in response to regulatory obligations; and - Defend against growing risks associated with cyber-attacks.

-The major projects planned for the 2022-2027 period are listed in Table 5-14 and represent a mix of replacement, compliance and new capability projects.
+The major projects planned for the 2021-2026 period are listed in Table 5-14 and represent a mix of replacement, compliance and new capability projects.